build-on-aws/content/posts/picturesocial/01-how-to-containerize-app-less-than-15-min/index.md

 ---

 This is a 10-part series about Picturesocial:

 1. How to containerize an app in less than 15 minutes (this post)
 2. [What’s Kubernetes and why should you care?](/posts/picturesocial/02-whats-kubernetes-and-why-should-you-care/)
 3. [How to deploy a Kubernetes cluster using Terraform](/posts/picturesocial/03-how-to-deploy-kubernetes-cluster-using-terraform/)
 4. [How to deploy an app to Kubernetes](/posts/picturesocial/04-how-to-deploy-an-app-to-kubernetes/)
 5. [How to analyze images with Machine Learning?](/posts/picturesocial/05-how-to-analyze-images-with-machine-learning/)

 Containers is undoubtedly a hot topic.
 Some of us are have been working with these concepts for years, others are just getting started.
 Either way, I would like to be your buddy and guide you through your container journey.
 Together, in this series, we will build Picturesocial, a new Social Media platform to share photos.
 As we build it, we will make architecture decisions and explore trade-offs.

 ## What is a container?

 But what is a container?
-Imagine the living room of your dreams, with a nice painting, confortable sofa for reading or hanging out, a nice coffee table and some pretty lamps.
+Imagine the living room of your dreams, with a nice painting, comfortable sofa for reading or hanging out, a nice coffee table and some pretty lamps.
 You finally feel like it’s perfect just to realize that you have to move to another apartment and start from scratch.

 Now imagine that you design the exact same living room but on one of those big metal cargo containers.
 That living room can come with you wherever you go, it can be on a ship in the middle of the ocean, on a plane or on a truck crossing the Andes.